 “Being treated twice a day, you really get to know the staff, and they were all amazing.”

 Mr. Bennett successfully completed treatment on August 16, 2018.

-Watch Mr. Bennett's story in the box below, or visit Youtube.com
+Watch Mr. Bennett’s story below, or visit Youtube.com.